fastforwardlabs/mdff06report/src/04a-prototype-using-lime.md

 In order to comprehensively probe the area around an example, LIME needs to perturb every feature, and then build a linear model with the same features.
-This means the time it takes to construct an explanation is most sensitive to the number of features in the data.footnote:[Mathematically, its complexity is O(F^3^ + P F^2^ + P O(model)), where F is the number of features in the data, P is the number of perturbations LIME makes, and O(model) is the complexity of the model.]
+This means the time it takes to construct an explanation is most sensitive to the number of features in the data.^[Mathematically, its complexity is O(F^3^ + P F^2^ + P O(model)), where F is the number of features in the data, P is the number of perturbations LIME makes, and O(model) is the complexity of the model.]
 In our tests LIME explained a classification of our